LeonardoCorral04/OpenPQD-Synthetic-Power-Quality-Dataset-Analysis-Toolkit-for-ML/README.md

 # OpenPQD-Synthetic-Power-Quality-Dataset-Analysis-Toolkit-for-ML
-An open-source dataset of synthetic power quality disturbances (PQD), ideal for training and validating machine learning models.
+An open-source dataset of synthetic power quality disturbances (PQD), ideal for training and validating machine learning models in electrical single-phase analysis.
 Signals are generated using established mathematical models from scientific literature, with parameter ranges conforming to the IEEE 1159 standard.
 Includes a Python analysis framework for statistical exploration.

 # OpenPQD: Synthetic Power Quality Dataset & Analysis Toolkit for ML